QNCNXW8R/FindRemainingValuables/README.md

 #### Difficulties

-- Investigate: Enemies within about 2-3 rooms will investigate the active extraction point (default)
+- Investigate: Enemies within about 2-3 rooms will investigate near the active extraction point (default)
-- Sweep: Enemies within about 4-5 rooms will walk to the active extraction point
+- Sweep: Enemies within about 4-5 rooms will walk near the active extraction point
-- Purge: All enemies on the map will respawn and converge on the active extraction point
+- Purge: All enemies on the map will respawn and converge near the active extraction point
+- Annihilation: All enemies on the map will respawn and converge directly upon the active extraction point.
+Hide or defend your loot!

-Note that no response is added if the valuables are revealed before activating the first extraction, or after completing the last extraction
+Note that no response is added if the valuables are revealed after completing the last extraction

 ### Controls